TechWithRamaa/TechWithRamaa/README.md

 ## 💛 Open Source Advocate

 - Thrilled to be part of the open-source community — learning, contributing, and evolving!
-- Let’s make some software magic together!
+- Together we make the world more beautiful with technology

 ## 🧃 Get in Touch